 “I know you’re right.
 It’s just the rain makes me worry so much about where I am in my life.
 I mean, is this all there is?
 Am I even ever going to see the other side of the monkey house?”

 “Do what I do when I’m stressed,” Latricia would say comfortingly.
 “Instead of eating, I get crafty.
 Try building a new house out of eucalyptus leaves.
 Here, I’ll show you the best way to weave them.
-And you know, you don’t even like that type of banana, so don’t waste the calories on it girl!”
+And as I recall, you don’t even like that type of banana, so don’t waste the calories on it girl!”

-“I hear you.
-It’s just that Doug and I haven’t been doing so well, and with the weather like this, it really gets me down.
-But you’re so right.
-After the first few bites, it all tastes the same.
-I just keep eating because I hope it’s going to make me feel better.
+“I keep eating because I hope it’s going to make me feel better.
 But my tummy gets bloated and I can’t swing from the branches quickly.
 My diaper is so tight, it’s uncomfortable.
 And I don’t want to have to get all new diapers, again.”

-Then Harriet would look down longingly at her half-eaten, off-brand banana and toss it to the bottom of the cage and shout, “Show me how to weave those damn eucalyptus.
+Then Harriet, after a moment of playing with her own feet, would look down longingly at her half-eaten, off-brand banana and toss it to the bottom of the cage and shout, “Show me how to weave those damn eucalyptus.
 I’m going to make myself a fabulous hat!”

 And the two monkeys would high five and begin to weave.
 All the while, there’s a couple watching them on the other side of the glass.
 One wistfully saying to the other, “They lead such simple lives.”